webmachinelearning/webnn-native/README.md

 ### Install `depot_tools`

-WebNN Native uses the Chromium build system and dependency management so you need to [install depot_tools] and add it to the PATH.
+WebNN-native uses the Chromium build system and dependency management so you need to [install depot_tools] and add it to the PATH.

 [install depot_tools]: http://commondatastorage.googleapis.com/chrome-infra-docs/flat/depot_tools/docs/html/depot_tools_tutorial.html#_setting_up